Canada's BMO offers $1.2 billion for F&C Asset Management

-LONDON Canada's Bank of Montreal has made a preliminary offer to buy UK fund manager F&C Asset Management, operator of the world's oldest investment trust, for 697 million pounds ($1.2 billion) in cash in a move to beef up its wealth management arm.
+LONDON Canadian bank BMO Financial Group (BMO.TO) has offered to buy UK fund manager F&C Asset Management FCAM.L, operator of the world's oldest investment trust, for 697 million pounds in cash in a move to beef up its wealth management arm.

-F&C, which manages over $148 billion of assets, said in a statement on Monday that BMO had made an indicative offer of 120 pence per share, a 28 percent premium to its closing share price on Friday.
+F&C, which manages over $148 billion (89.2 billion pounds) of assets, said in a statement on Monday that BMO had made an indicative offer of 120 pence per share, a 28 percent premium to its closing share price on Friday.

-The fund manager, which traces its roots back to the launch of the Foreign & Colonial Investment Trust in 1868, said it has indicated to BMO that it is likely to recommend the offer, and talks were at an advanced stage.
+The fund manager, which can trace its roots back to the launch of the Foreign & Colonial Investment Trust (FRCL.L) in 1868, said it has indicated to BMO that it is likely to recommend the offer, and talks were at an advanced stage.

 News of the approach sent shares in F&C soaring by as much as 27 percent to 119 pence, just below BMO's offer.